Follicular Unit Extraction (FUE) Hair Transplantation

 Technical Expertise

 A somewhat different skill set is required for FUE harvesting.
 The surgeon must be able to align the small punch correctly, find the right depth and adjust the punch to account for changes in direction of the hair.
 The primary concern with FUE is the rate of transection.
-That is, if the hairs in a follicular unit are transected they are less likely to grow.
+That is, if the hairs in a follicular unit are transected, they are less likely to grow.
 This is in part dependent on the level of transectionand the surgical expertise of the hair surgeon.

 Small number of grafts